snowleo208/mooc-coursework/HtC1x/README.md

 This course is using Beginning Student Language (BSL) and you can open it via DrRacket.

-My environment is Windows 10 and DrRacket version 7.2.
+> Note: My environment is Windows 10 / Linux with DrRacket version 7.2.